-The removal of an Incomplete grade is the student's responsibility.
-All coursework must be completed by the end of the regular semester (Fall or Spring) following the semester in which the Incomplete was granted.
-An Incomplete will remain on the student's transcript for one (1) regular semester (Fall or Spring), or until the instructor submits a grade change (whichever occurs first).
-If a grade change has not been submitted within the allotted time frame, the grade of Incomplete will be converted to an F and will remain part of the students official record.
+Note: The removal of an "I" grade is the student's responsibility.
+All coursework must typically be completed by the end of the next regular (fall or spring) semester after the Incomplete was granted.
+An Incomplete will remain on the student's transcript for one (1) regular semester (fall or spring), or until the instructor submits a grade change (whichever occurs first).
+Requests for an extended additional semester must be discussed with the instructor, and if approved, the instructor must notify the Registrar's Office prior to conversion of the Incomplete grade to an F.

+If a grade change has not been submitted within the allotted time frame, the "I" grade will convert to an F or designated letter grade indicated by the faculty on the Incomplete Form, and will remain part of the student's permanent official record.